HEΛP is Coming for your Common Lisp Documentation Needs

 Exclude Files and Directories As Needed

 As stated above, HEΛP uses READ to process code.
 This may cause some implementations (most notably, CCL) to bail out in unexpected ways, causing errors on some of the internal generic functions that may look strange.
-If that happens, you should first try to avoid processing that file using the :exclude-files (or :exclude-directories) argument to DOCUMENT.
-The culprit file either has some syntax error or some unknown package qualifier deep into some SEXP.
+If that happens, you should first try to avoid processing that file using either the :exclude-files, the :exclude-file-types, or :exclude-directories) argument to DOCUMENT.
+Most of the times, the culprit file either has some syntax error or some unknown package qualifier deep into some SEXP.

 CR/LF versus LF line ending